Portree

-Portree (/pɔːrˈtriː/; Port Rìgh, /gd/) is the capital and largest town of the Isle of Skye in the Inner Hebrides of Scotland.
-It is a civil parish and lies within the Highland council area, around 74 mi from its administrative centre of Inverness.
+Portree (/pɔːrˈtriː/; Port Rìgh, /gd/) is a harbour town and civil parish in the Inner Hebrides of Scotland.
+It is the main town and largest in the Isle of Skye, and lies within the Highland council area, around 74 mi from its administrative centre of Inverness.
+It had a population of 2,281 in 2022.
+Around 939 people (37.72% of the population) can speak Scottish Gaelic.

 Portree has a harbour, fringed by cliffs, with a pier designed by Thomas Telford.
 Attractions in the town include the former Aros Centre, now the Isle of Skye Candle Co.
 Visitor Centre, which celebrates the island's Gaelic heritage.
 Further arts provision is made through arts organisation ATLAS Arts, a Creative Scotland regularly-funded organisation.
 The town also serves as a centre for tourists exploring the island.

-Around 939 people (37.72% of the population) can speak Scottish Gaelic.

 Portree is connected to the Skye Bridge by the A87 road, which then leads northwards to Uig.
 The A855 road also leads north out of the town, passing through villages such as Achachork, Staffin and passes the rocky landscape of the Storr before reaching the landslip of the Quiraing.